Henry Grinnell: Personal life

-Grinnell died on June 30, 1874 and was buried at Green-Wood Cemetery in Brooklyn, New York.
+Grinnell died on June 30, 1874, and was buried at Green-Wood Cemetery in Brooklyn, New York.
 In 1880, the British Government presented his widow with a lady's desk made from timbers from the recently demolished HMS Resolute.
 This was not the Resolute desk, but a companion desk made from other timbers from the same vessel.

-Descendants

-Through his daughter Sarah, he was the grandfather of Frances Sherborne Ridley "Fanny" Watts (b.
-1852).
-Fanny was a childhood friend of the artist John Singer Sargent, who painted her in 1877.
-The painting was the first that Sargent submitted to the Paris Salon.

-Through his son Robert, he was the grandfather of Josephine Lucy Grinnell (1877–1957), who married Fredrick Harold Van Rensselaer (1874–1903), a grandson of U.S. Representative Henry Bell Van Rensselaer, in 1898.
-After his death of cerebro meningitis, she married the actor Harold Rogers Woolf (1880–1953), nephew of Benjamin Edward Woolf, in 1905.
-They divorced and in 1913, she married Robert Stewart Smith (1875–1944).

-Through his daughter Sylvia, he was the grandfather of Sylvia Leith-Ross (1884–1980), who was an anthropologist and writer who worked in Nigeria.
+Through his daughter Sylvia, he was the grandfather of Sylvia Leith-Ross, who was an anthropologist and writer who worked in Nigeria.